 Use a lacrosse ball or something of similar shape and density (tennis ball might work) to massage your chest.
 You can either place the ball on your chest and use the palm of your hand to roll it, or you can put the ball on the floor and gently roll your chest into it.

-It works really well and after some massage you should feel some immediate relief.
+It works really well and after some massage you should feel relief.
 But don’t overdo it as you can end up bruising your bones.

 2. Pinch And Stretch